 In 2005, a re-organisation and rebranding exercise brought all businesses under a single group brand, BW.
 BW Group Ltd was incorporated and became the holding company of the Group in April 2007.

 In 2007, BW Offshore acquired APL ASA (Advanced Production and Loading), a producer of technology for the offshore oil and gas industry, and in 2010 this was followed by the acquisition of Prosafe ASA, another FPSO company listed in Norway.
-The merged company constituted the second largest FPSO fleet, a position which has been maintained to date.
+The merged company constituted the second largest FPSO fleet.

 Despite the financial crisis in 2008, and the challenging years that followed, BW Group’s expansion continued apace.